 local cyclists from the village of Fenny Drayton.

-We passed through Sutton Cheney and used the gated road to arrive at
+We passed through Sutton Cheney and used the gated road to

 Market Bosworth where we enjoyed the hospitality and a good lunch at